WLF Inspirational Series

 Herrick Chapel at Judson University in Elgin, Illinois

-Purchase general admission tickets for $60.
-Upgraded tickets are also available for $100 (priority seating) and $500 (priority seating plus a photo session with Retton and a special commemorative gift).
+Judson University welcomed American gymnast and Olympic champion Mary Lou Retton as our keynote speaker for the World Leaders Forum Inspirational Series.
+The Chicagoland community joined Judson leaders and students in hearing Retton’s inspiring message of faith, optimism and leadership.
+General admission tickets were $60.
+Upgraded tickets were are also available for $100 (priority seating) and $500 (priority seating plus a photo session with Retton and a special commemorative gift).

 ABOUT MARY LOU RETTON

 Retton catapulted to international fame when she won the all-around gold medal in women’s gymnastics at the 1984 Olympic Games in Los Angeles.
 She was the first American woman to ever do so.
 Additionally, she won silver medals in the team and vault competitions, and bronze medals for uneven bars and floor exercise.
 Her five medals were the most won by any athlete at the 1984 Olympics.
 She was honored as the Sports Illustrated Sportswoman of the Year and the Associated Press Amateur Athlete of the Year in 1984.

 Retton has since become a worldwide motivational speaker and fitness ambassador for good nutrition and regular exercise.
 She has served as the national chairperson for the Children’s Miracle Network Board of Governors, as a commentator at the 1988 and 1996 Olympic Games, and in several other media roles.
 She also is the author of Mary Lou Retton’s Gateways to Happiness: 7 Ways to a More Peaceful, More Accomplished, More Satisfying Life.
 Retton and her husband, former Texas Longhorns quarterback Shannon Kelley, have four daughters.